 I’ve been able to gather some insight into safaris and how to make them affordable.

 In this article, I’ll highlight general tips for researching and planning budget safaris.

 I’ll also mention a couple of great safari companies, including the ones I used.

 Keep in mind, I am focusing on South Africa because that is where I was traveling.
-I can’t say much for other African countries, though I’ve heard from other travelers that Namibia, Zimbabwe, Botswana, Rwanda, and Kenya are great places to do safaris.
+I can’t say much for other African countries, though I’ve heard that Namibia, Zimbabwe, Botswana, Rwanda, and Kenya are great places to do safaris.

-(All the prices are South African Rand converted into USD, so the exact cost may vary depending on the exchange range).
+(All the prices are South African Rand converted into USD, so the exact cost may vary depending on the exchange rate).

 Types of Safaris

 The main types of safaris are multi-day safaris, single-day game drives, and self-drive safaris.

 Multi-day safari packages usually include accommodation, food, and game drives.

 These are generally really expensive, so I ruled them out straight away in my own research.